How to visit Spain’s outstanding Monfragüe National Park

 Monfragüe National Park is located in the province of Cáceres, in the autonomous region of Extremadura (capital Mérida) in the south west of Spain.

 🚗 Unless you want to take an organised tour, you’ll need a car to visit Monfragüe National Park.
-Renting a car in Spain is very easy.

-Distance from Other Cities in Spain
+Distance from other cities in Spain

 Mérida – 1hr30 (138 km)